richerduong/richerduong/README.md

 <h3>🌎 About Me</h3>

 - Software Engineer at Pinterest 📌
-- Prev Data Engineering Intern at HP 💻
+- Prev Data Engineer Intern at HP 💻
-- Prev Software Engineering Intern at NASA 🚀
+- Prev Software Engineer Intern at NASA 🚀
 - Computer Science Student with a minor in Mathematics at the University of Houston 🎓

 <!--- ⚡ Fun fact: ****.-->